 Annelie has been Chairperson of the EKW, the oldest and largest Eurasier Club in Germany, for more than 12 years.
 She is one of the most experienced and knowledgeable Eurasier-people world-wide and has written the only textbook on Eurasiers ‘Eurasier Heute’.

 Chairperson and Breed Health Coordinator

 Brigitte’s interest in dogs deepened during her studies of biology in her native Austria.
 In her search for the ideal companion dog, she encountered the Eurasier in the 1980-ies, and has never looked back!
-She now owns three Eurasiers, one being the only German Eurasier in the UK (who is a junior champion in her ‘homeland’) and her daughter.
+She now owns three Eurasiers, one being the only German Eurasier in the UK (who is a junior champion in her ‘homeland’), her daughter and most recently an import from Canada.
 She has in the process found many like-minded friends all over the world.
 Since founding the Eurasier Society UK health concerns have been at the forefront of her dog-related and professional work.
 Because of her expertise in this field she was elected on to the Health Committee of the International Federation for Eurasier Breeding (IFEZ) in 2012.
 Her canine interests range from health, behaviour/training, agility, and obedience to breeding and showing.

 Ruth has been a long time equine hybrid owner, enthusiast and member of the British Mule Society.
 Her passion to gain knowledge from the horse's mouth led her to attend the Eurasier Society's Seminar with our patron Annelie Feder, and hence join the Society.
 Husband Bryan found the Eurasier breed in his quest for a family companion and this has now changed their lives again with so many new friends and Eurasier adventures taking them to new horizons!